-I provide a 7 step program that feeds your lawn, enhances root systems, and prevents and eliminates weeds, insects, and grubs.
+This program feeds your lawn, enhances root systems, and prevents and eliminates weeds, insects, and grubs.
 Applications contain slow release Nitrogen which gives turf a steady season-long growth cycle instead of the week-long growth spurt that lesser grade fertilizers provide.
 My program provides your lawn with the correct nutrients to give you excellent color, growth, and disease prevention.
 I will be applying all applications myself to ensure correct coverage, safety, and proper timing.
-Pricing starts at $45 per application.
-Click the button above to get a free quote on all of our great services!
+Pricing starts at $45 per application for up to 5,000 sqft of turf.
+Click the button above to get a free quote for your lawn!

 - Pre-Emergent to suppress crabgrass and other common weeds for the entire growing season along with Nitrogen and Potassium fertilizer to green-up your lawn and thicken the turf.
-(Late February to Early April)
+(February through April)

-- Early Summer Feeding to increase stress tolerance of the plant by expanding root systems and providing slow release food to the turf through the heat of the summer.
-(Late May to early July)
+- Stress prevention to increase the strength of the grass plant by expanding root systems and providing slow release food through the heat of the summer.
+Weeds are spot sprayed as well.
+(May through July)

-- Late summer feeding plus weed spray to eliminate hard to control weeds like nutsedge and other grassy weeds while also hitting any broadleaf weeds that have appeared.
+- Light turf feeding plus weed spray to eliminate hard to control weeds like nutsedge and other grassy weeds while also hitting any broadleaf weeds that have appeared.
 (July through August)

-- Fall Feeding to restore turf that has been damaged by the harsh summer heat.
-Our fall feeding uses a slow release fertilizer to assist new grass seed while providing your existing turf with a heavy nitrogen supplementation.
-(Late August to Mid October)
+- Turf rebuilding application to rejuvenate turf that has been damaged by the harsh summer heat.
+This feeding uses a slow release fertilizer that will assist new grass seed while providing your existing turf with a heavy nitrogen supplementation.
+(August through October)

 - Winterizer application with a quick release nitrogen feeding as the grass plant is slowing its above-ground growth.
-These nutrients are sent to the roots and will promote a strong and beautiful lawn the following spring.
-(October to December)
+These nutrients are sent to the roots for winter storage and they will promote a strong and beautiful lawn the following spring.
+(October through December)